abukowski21/SAMI3-GITM-python/docs/source/usage.rst

 There is also the option to "fly a satellite through" the model outputs, interpolating the model outputs to the satellite location.
 The simulated satellite measurements are calculated at **every** time that we have model data for.
 Thus, each variable in the output data (in NetCDF format) is indexed with ``(sat_step, sami_time)``.
 The exception for this is ``(glat, glon, alt, sat_time)``, which are only indexed with ``sat_step``.
 This is not yet documented or tested, though should be possible by running ``SAMI3_ESMF_Regrid.py`` with the ``--custom_input_file`` flag and specifying the path to a .csv file with [glon, glat, alt] as columns.

+This information is also included in the :ref:`Interpolation` section.

 Using in a Python script
 ========================